omolewadavids/RetinopathyChatBot/README.md

 ## Web Deployment
 The webapp is hosted on anvil.works **[retinopathyBOT](https://retinopathyBOT.anvil.app)**.
 This involve writing some Java Script with Python.
 Hopefully, the app is still up and running by the time you are reading this readme.
 This is because of the monthly payment to host the webapp on anvil.works

+## Limitiation
+* The speech recognition API currently works of firefox and chrome browser
+* Cloud deployment cost money, so the app might not be on for long time

 ## Authors